rad-sc/rad-sc.github.io/index.md

 ### ***About Me:***
 My name is Sarah I'm a recent graduate from University of Maryland, Baltimore County.
 I'm particulary interested in in aquatic ecosystems and want to persue a graduate degree related to Marine Science in the near future.
 This portfolio contains some of my academic achievements, employment projects, and personal works.

-This portfolio is a current work in progress, and is being updated often so check back for more!
+This portfolio is a current work in progress and is being updated often so check back for more!

 ---

 # My GIS Portfolio
----
 #### Navigate my porfolio by clicking title headings to be directed to a project page.
 ---
 ## Advanced GIS Coursework